infl00p/gobit/ReadMe.md

 Config file
 ---
-Configuration is stored on your os configuration directory usually as config.json See main.go source file for an example config file
+Configuration is stored on your os configuration directory usually as config.json See internal/config/config.go source file for an example config file

 News
 ---
+- Binance has permanently disabled the Large Trade feeds on this API
 - As of 2021-07-08 Binance has restored Large Trade feed on this API
 - As of 2021-06-08 Binance has muted Large Trades on this API